petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/deploying-code-to-lxc/deploying-and-managing-a-microservice-client-extension-project.md

 After a delay, the service is deleted and disappears from the Cloud console.

-Now you've successfully tested the sample Spring Boot application in your UAT environment.
+Now you've successfully tested the sample Spring Boot application in UAT.

 Next: [troubleshoot a problem in the console](./troubleshooting-a-microservice-in-the-cloud-console.md).